Reviews You Can Rely On

 Chemical Treatment

 Chemical treatments are effective, though they all impart an off-flavor to the water and do not filter out particulates.
-The Aquamira Water Treatment Drops are our favorite chemical treatment because they kill all organisms (with enough time), while the Potable Aqua Purification Tablets and MSR Aquatabs can destroy viruses, bacteria, and some protozoans, but not Cryptosporidium.
+The Aquamira Water Treatment Drops are our favorite chemical treatment tested because they kill all organisms (with enough time), while the Potable Aqua Purification Tablets and MSR Aquatabs can destroy viruses, bacteria, and some protozoans, but not Cryptosporidium.
 If you want to add a backup to your emergency kit, check out the Katadyn Micropur Purification Tablets, which have a 5-year shelf life but a strong chemical flavor.
-The Aquamira Drops have the least “chemical” taste of all three options.
+The Aquamira Drops have the least “chemical” taste of all three options we tested.
 Try filtering the water through a buff or handkerchief before treating the water to reduce sediment if necessary.

 backpacking water filter - pouring the aquamira drops into our water to kill anything that we'd...